Hafflgav/camunda-onboarding-process/README.md

 - Service-Now Connector: Acts as an external task service which triggers Service-Now.
 - RPA Bridge: Can also be seen as an external task service which is used for the communication to UIPath in order to orchestrate RPA bots.

 There will be a more detailed readme in each of those projects.
+In case you want to find more about how to setup the environment please have a look inside the main project camunda.onboarding.

 ### About the Process
 The onboarding process using the following example: